ramisha-anwer/nust-connect/README.md

         firebase deploy
         ```

-**That's it our clone is up and running share it now**
+**That's it our project is up and running share it now**

-## Future Plans
+## 💡Future Plans

--   Might add more login methods
--   Post deleting functionality
--   Add comments on post
+-   Add Employers Module
+-   Schedule Interviews
+-   Student Applications tracking system
+-   Integrated Webcam feature for attending interviews
+-   employer  can submit performance evaluation

 **_NOTE: PLEASE LET ME KNOW IF YOU DISCOVERED ANY BUG OR YOU HAVE ANY SUGGESTIONS_**